ihor/NSPL/README.md

 **Lambdas**

-Class *f* provides all these functions as lambdas in its static properties which have the same names as the functions.
+Class *nspl\a* provides all these functions as lambdas in its static properties which have the same names as the functions.
 ```php
 $firstItems = array_map(a::$first, [[1, 'a'], [2, 'b'], [3, 'c']];
 ```